bcgov/data-publication/pages/dps_bcdc_w_application.md

 **Resource Storage Format**

 + Describes the file extension for the resource.
-+ See the full list of value options see the BCDC Schema as linked at the top of this page.

 + **Changes**:
    - **NEW Values** "geopackage" (`gpkg`); "multiple" (`multiple`)